By Duke Lifestyle & Weight Management Center Team

 At the front edge of your chair, sit up straight.
 Place your right foot on your left knee and hinge forward from the hips.

-Sit on the front edge of your chair with a wider than shoulder-width stance and reach down for your toes.
+Sit on the front edge of your chair with a stance wider than shoulder width and reach down for your toes.

-Approach the back of your chair to use for balance, take the left foot forward, right foot behind, keep left knee bent with knee/ankle alignment, and both feet flat and torso facing forward.
+Approach the back of your chair to use for balance.
+Take the left foot forward, the right foot behind.
+Keep the left knee bent with knee/ankle alignment, both feet flat and your torso facing forward.
 Press towards the floor through your right heel.

 Physical activity and fitness are integral to mind and body well-being.
 Physical activity supports your health in maintaining weight and blood pressure, reducing lipids, releasing stress, and improving mood and focus.
 Developing a sustainable, appealing plan that meets your needs and keeps you strong, flexible, balanced, and happy is ideal.
 There are many ways to enjoy physical activity and fitness, such as: participating in group exercise classes, using the fitness center, swimming in the pool, walking on the outdoor track, or working one-on-one with an exercise physiologist to help optimize your health and well-being.

-Exercise and Fitness at the Health and Fitness Center →
+Exercise and Fitness at the Duke Health and Fitness Center →

-Fitness Assessments at the Health and Fitness Center →
+Fitness Assessments at the Duke Health and Fitness Center →